mozilla-services/ads-client-mobile-examples/docs/local_setup.md

 * Build the `ads-client` Rust UniFFI component (`components/ads-client`) from mozilla/application-services
 * Publish the component and the megazord to a local maven instance
-* Consume the components into a barebones example Android app for testing
+* Consume the components into a barebones example Android or iOS app for testing and debugging.

 ### Other Repos

 * **application-services/** – Rust sources + Gradle build that produces Android artifacts
-  * `components/ads-client/` (your Rust component)
+  * `components/ads-client/`

 ## Android